warncke/immutable-app-component/README.md

         set: function (args) {},
     }

+The server side of a component can have three methods: `get`, `new` and `set`.

+All of these methods are optional.

 #### get

 The get method is called whenever a client makes a `refresh` request to the server.
 The resulting data will be returned to the client and used to re-render the component.
-This method is optional.

 #### new

 The new method returns the initial data state for the component. `new` must be called with a single object as arguments and should return a plain object.
-This method is required.

 #### set